Materials-Consortia/OPTIMADE/optimade.rst

 The main mechanism is provided through the query parameter :query-param:`property_slices` defined in section `Single Entry URL Query Parameters`_.
 Information relating to the ability of the server to handle this query parameter and the relevant ranges of indexes is provided using metadata property fields (see `Metadata properties`_) of the array property as defined below:

-- :field:`dimensions`: List of Dictionary.
+- :field:`array_axes`: List of Dictionary.
-  A list of dictionaries which provide information related to the extents of an array property, which is relevant for slicing.
+  A list of dictionaries which provide information related to the axes of an array property, which is relevant for slicing.
-  Each item, in order, represents the array dimension as declared in the corresponding property definition.
+  Each item, in order, represents the array axis as declared in the corresponding property definition.

   Each item MUST be a dictionary with the following REQUIRED fields:

-  - :field:`name`: String.
+  - :field:`dimension_name`: String.
-    The dimension name of the corresponding array dimension.
+    The dimension name of the corresponding array axis.

-  If the request specifies the :query-param:`property_slices` query parameter for any of the array dimensions of this array property the following key MUST be present:
+  If the request specifies the :query-param:`property_slices` query parameter for any of the array axes of this array property the following key MUST be present, otherwise it MUST be omitted or equal to :val:`null`:

   - :field:`requested_slice`: Dictionary.
     A field that describes the requested slice that was provided via the query parameter :query-param:`property_slices`.